wishtree-jpandya/laravel-vue-demo/README.md

 - Clone the repository.
 - Run `composer install` to install laravel dependancies.
 - Rename `.env-example` to `.env`.
-- Configure your database credentials.
+- Configure your database credentials in `.env` file.
 - Run `php artisan key:generate` to generate app-key.
 - Run `php artisan migrate` to run migrations and setup your database.
 - Run `npm install` to install vue.js dependancies.